edcardenash/ecommerce/README.md

     ```

     Save the generated secret key for JWT in your environment variables as `JWT_SECRET`.

+ 6. **API testing**:

+    A Bash script (api_tests.sh) is provided in the root directory to automate these curl requests.
+Please ensure to update the placeholders for    admin's email and password before running the script.

 The application should now be running at `localhost:3000`.